Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 In this directory, we have tested the two linux operating systems of AlmaLinux-9 and Debian-12.
 They run quite well in normal operations.
-The Debian OS runs quite successfully while some errors have appeared in the tested AlmaLinux OS.
+The Debian OS runs quite successfully while some errors appeared in the tested AlmaLinux-9.3 OS.
 The updated AlmaLinux-9.6 has been updated for usual internet connections, and the softwares of pairlist and genice.

 ### Tests of Debian and AlmaLinux OS's ###